MT-jlem/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working dirctory.
+0-current_working_directory: is a script that prints the absolute path name of the current working dirctory.